Explore Maine Farms

 Image 15

 “Aroostook County is bigger than Rhode Island and Connecticut.
 We might as well be our own country.”
-Dixie Shaw who has been Program Director at Catholic Charities for the past 27 years helps distribute USDA commodity food to seniors.
-Shaw is also a local radio personality and beloved community member often described as “larger than life.”
-Last year Catholic Charities served about 24,000 people in the area, and bought $250,000 of food from Good Shepherd Food Bank, most of which was funded by used clothing donations.
+Dixie Shaw, Program Director at Catholic Charities for the past 27 years, helps distribute USDA commodity food to seniors.
+Shaw is also a radio personality and beloved community member often described as “larger than life.”
+Last year Catholic Charities served 24,000 people in the area, and bought $250,000 of food from Good Shepherd Food Bank, mostly funded by used clothing donations.

 Image 16